mercadopago/devsite-docs/guides/additional-content/reports/account-money/glossary.en.md

-# Report fields
+# Glossary

 We know, some terms are technical and you may not be familiar with all of them.
-Use this table to not get lost!
+Use this glossary to not get lost!

 | Name on the report column | What it means |
 | --- | --- |